laktoosivaba/cy/README.md

 The overall cost of the Pessimistic DAD is about 100~200 extra lines of code per transport library.

-### Extensions to support Stochastic MOM
+### Extensions to support stochastic MOM

-Stochastic multiple occupant monitoring (MOM) mixes parts of the 51-bit topic discriminator (which itself is defined as the 51 most significant bits of the 64-bit topic hash) into the transfer such that only transfers that carry the expected topic discriminator can be correctly received.
+Stochastic multiple occupant monitoring (MOM) mixes parts of the 51-bit topic discriminator (which itself is defined as the 51 most significant bits of the 64-bit topic hash: `hash>>13`) into the transfer such that only transfers that carry the expected topic discriminator can be correctly received.
 This prevents data misinterpretation during the topic allocation phase, when multiple topics may briefly occupy the same subject-ID until the new conflict-free consensus is found by the network.
 How the topic discriminator is leveraged depends on the specific transport.

 When the transport detects a topic discriminator mismatch, it has the option to notify the CRDT protocol so that it can assign a higher priority to the topic where the conflict is found.
 It is not essential because even if no such notification is delivered, CRDT will eventually reach a conflict-free consensus, but the time required may be longer.